-Longer, fuller lashes without irritating and toxic chemicals is a reality now!
+Long lashes that are also full without irritating and toxic chemicals are a reality now!
 Here’s my secret lash serum that works really well, and it’s so easy to make and use.

 Gimme Disney Princess Lashes!